Earned, Owned or Paid content? What are they and why should marketers use them?

-To earn or to own (or even to pay), that is the question.
+Should you devote time to earned, owned, or paid content?
+That is the question every marketer is asking themselves right now.
 Content marketing still reigns supreme when it comes to conveying your brand message, engaging consumers and leveraging your influence, but how does this play out in practical terms?

 The Drum’s recent report ‘Everything you need to know about content marketing’ starts from the Content Marketing Institute’s (CMI) definition of content marketing.
 CMI defines content marketing as ‘the discipline of creating quality branded content across all media channels and platforms to deliver engaging relationships, consumer value and measurable success for brands,’ which is a good starting point for marketers.

 But beyond knowing that content marketing is a rewarding avenue to pursue, where should marketers go from here?

 Earned, owned or paid content?